Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 The source selection procedure in TL is important but challenging \cite{li_building_2024}.
 Therefore, the authors of \cite{raisch2025gentlgeneraltransferlearning} demonstrated a general pretrained source model for TL.
 This model incorporated not only one source building but 450 different buildings.
 Thereby, the source selection process is omitted, as the general TL model can be used as a universal source for fine-tuning any target from the domain of single-family houses in Central Europe.
 The authors also reported lower prediction errors when using the general source model compared to both the conventional single-source TL approach and training from scratch.
 For these reasons, we reuse this model and employ it as a starting point for modeling our target buildings.
 Furthermore, we employ this model in the adaptive learning process, as described in Section \ref{ch:CL}.
 Throughout this work, we refer to it as the general TL model.
 We inherit the architecture from the general TL model, which is a three-layer LSTM, as shown in Figure \ref{fig:architecture}.
 LSTMs were tested positively in their study and in others for building dynamics prediction \cite{li_building_2024, pinto_sharing_2022, Mtibaa2020LSTM, Martinez2020LSTMMLP}.
-The architecture includes a fully connected layer to generate an output sequence with the length of the forecast horizon.
+Compared to more complex architectures such as Transformers, LSTMs offer a favorable balance between performance, training cost, and data requirements, which is advantageous in settings with limited computational resources and data availability, such as edge device operations in buildings.
+Their recurrent structure naturally captures the temporal evolution of state-space dynamic systems, making them well-suited for building thermal modeling and control tasks \cite{PILLONETTO2025111907}.
+The LSTM architecture includes a fully connected layer to generate an output sequence with the length of the forecast horizon.
 As a forecast horizon, we use one hour, similar to related literature \cite{raisch2025gentlgeneraltransferlearning, pinto_sharing_2022, chen_transfer_2020, li_building_2024}.
+With a 15-minute sampling time step, the output sequence results in four nodes in the fully connected layer.
 The task of the model is to predict the future indoor temperature (output) depending on current and past states (input).
 The considered states, respective inputs, are the room temperature $T_{in}$, the outside temperature $T_{out}$, the direct and diffuse solar irradiation $Q_{dir}$, and $Q_{dif}$, and the heat source control signal $u_{in}$, each from the current and past time steps.
-The amount of past timesteps used for the input is called the lookback and is interpreted as a hyperparameter.
+The amount of past time steps used for the input is called the lookback and is interpreted as a hyperparameter.
 We adopt the hyperparameters from \cite{raisch2025gentlgeneraltransferlearning}, as they performed hyperparameter tuning.
+The lookback is selected to 96, representing 24 hours of past time steps.
+Table \ref{tab:hyperparameter} summarizes the selected hyperparameters of the model.

 For fine-tuning the general TL model, we use the available target data.
 Further discussion on the amount and availability of that data will follow in Section \ref{ch:CL}.
 We split the available target data into a train and a validation set with 70\% and 30\%, respectively.
 We utilize the training set for fine-tuning the parameters of the neural network.
 During the fine-tuning process, we use a strategy called best model selection to prevent overfitting on the training set \cite{Prechelt1998}.
 Best model selection evaluates the model’s performance on the validation set over training epochs and selects the model that achieves the lowest validation error.
 For training models from scratch and for the model update (see Section \ref{ch:CL}), we use the same train-validation split.